-The Audit Committee of our Board has engaged EY as the Company's independent registered public accounting firm for the year ended December 31, 2022.
+The Audit Committee of our Board has engaged EY as the Company's independent registered public accounting firm for the year ended December 31, 2023.
 EY has served as the Company's independent registered public accounting firm since its initial appointment in June 2017.

-Aggregate fees billed and expected to be billed by EY for the fiscal years ended December 31, 2022 and 2021 were as follows (dollars in thousands):
+Aggregate fees billed and expected to be billed by EY for the fiscal years ended December 31, 2023 and 2022 were as follows (dollars in thousands):

-TYPE OF FEE 2022 2021
+TYPE OF FEE 2023 2022

-Audit Fees (1) \$1,605,649 \$2,931,225
+Audit Fees (1) \$1,875,969 \$1,605,649

 Audit-Related Fee

-Tax Fee (2) 651,871 468,288
+Tax Fee (2) 620,586 651,871

 All Other Fees

-Total \$2,257,520 \$3,399,513
+Total \$2,496,555 \$2,257,520

-(1) Fees for audit services for the fiscal years ended December 31, 2022 and 2021 include fees associated with the annual audits for such years, including the audit of the Company's internal control over financial reporting, the quarterly review of the financial statements included in the Company's quarterly reports on Form 10-Q, consultations with the Company's management on technical accounting and regulatory issues and services provided for assistance with and review of other regulatory filings.
+(1) Fees for audit services for the fiscal years ended December 31, 2023 and 2022 include fees associated with the annual audits for such years, including the audit of the Company's internal control over financial reporting, the quarterly review of the financial statements included in the Company's quarterly reports on Form 10-Q, consultations with the Company's management on technical accounting and regulatory issues, services provided for assistance with review of other regulatory filings, and comfort letter associated with the early 2023 secondary offering.

-All audit and audit-related services provided by EY in 2022 and 2021 were pre-approved by the Audit Committee, either pursuant to the Audit Committee's Audit and Non-Audit Services Pre-Approval Policy or through a separate pre-approval by the Audit Committee.
+All audit and audit-related services provided by EY in 2023 and 2022 were pre-approved by the Audit Committee, either pursuant to the Audit Committee's Audit and Non-Audit Services Pre-Approval Policy or through a separate pre-approval by the Audit Committee.